jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 Nothing in this Act requires the Board to make available to any person any information that could be withheld under the Official Information Act 1982.

 ### 143 Immunity of members and legal advisers of professional conduct committees and other from civil liability to third parties
-Section 121(2) of the Crown Entities Act 2004 applies, with any necessary modifications, to a member of a professional conduct committee and any legal adviser appointed to assist a professional conduct committee as if he or she were an office holder.
+Section 121(2) of the Crown Entities Act 2004 applies, with any necessary modifications, to a member of a professional conduct committee and any legal adviser appointed to assist a professional conduct committee as if the member or adviser were an office holder.

 ### 144 Proceedings not invalid because of defect in appointment
 (1) This section applies to a professional conduct committee, and the Tribunal.